 Operations capability information is the collection of information about all resources for operations for selected future and past times.
 This is made up of information about equipment, physical assets, material, personnel, and process segments.
 Operations capability describes the names, terms, statuses, and quantities of which the manufacturing control system has knowledge.

 Figure 23 is the operations capability model that applies to production, maintenance, quality test and inventory.
+Table 214 lists the relationships of the objects in the operations capability model.